 1. Bel&Bo - "Time for colour" 03

-2 Bel&Bo - "Time for values": Bel&Bo plays its JOKER in 04
+2. Bel&Bo - "Time for values": Bel&Bo plays its JOKER in 04

-3 Bel&Bo - "Time for responsibility": a sustainable purchasing policy 06
+З. Bel&Bo - "Time for responsibility": a sustainable purchasing policy 06

-4 Bel&Bo - "Time for a sustainable partnership": Fair Wear Foundation 80
+4. Bel&Bo - "Time for a sustainable partnership": Fair Wear Foundation 08

-4.1 Goals and achievements 2015
+4.1 Goals and achievements 2015 10

 a) Goals

 b) Procedure

-c) A comprehensive system for monitoring and improvement processes 12
+c) A comprehensive system for monitoring and improvement processes

-4.2 Organisation of a sustainable purchase
+4.2 Organisation of a sustainable purchase 12

-a) Purchasing strategy
+a) Sourcing strategy

 b) Pricing strategy

-c) Organisation of the purchasing department d) Production cycle
+c) Organisation of the purchasing department

 d) Production cycle

 e) Relationship with the suppliers

-4.3 State of affairs 16
+4.3 Current situation 16

 a) State of affairs at production units in our most important

 producer countries.

 b) Complaints procedure

-c) Education and training
+c) Education and training ~~~

-5 • Bel&Bo - "Time to come forward" 20
+5. Bel&Bo - "Time to come forward" 20

-5.1 Transparency & communication
+Transparency & communication

-5.2 Stakeholder Engagement
+Stakeholder Engagement

-6 • Bel&Bo - "Time for respectful, fair and sustainable business" 22
+6. Bel&Bo - "Time for respectful, fair and sustainable business" 22

-6.1 People
+The state of the People

-6.2 Planet
+Planet

 6.3 Profit